sandroasp/BizTalk-Server-Learning-Path/Working-with-Maps/README.md

 in this sample we will address this issue and how can you handle.

+## BizTalk Mapper: Omit XML Declaration (Grid Property) explained
+The official documentation states that you should use the Omit XML Declaration property to specify whether the transformation output should include an XML declaration.

+In this sample we will address and explain this property and when you should use it.

 # About Me
 **Sandro Pereira** | [DevScope](http://www.devscope.net/) | MVP & MCTS BizTalk Server 2010 | [https://blog.sandro-pereira.com/](https://blog.sandro-pereira.com/) | [@sandro_asp](https://twitter.com/sandro_asp)